atreyasha/spacemacs-elpy/README.md

 ## Spacemacs-Elpy :heart:

-This repository documents a workflow to integrate [Elpy](https://github.com/jorgenschaefer/elpy) as a Spacemacs layer.
-This layer is intended to replace the Spacemacs `python` layer.
+This repository documents [Elpy](https://github.com/jorgenschaefer/elpy) as a Spacemacs layer, which is intended as a replacement for the Spacemacs `python` layer.

 ## Usage :book:

-Here we provide two implementations of Elpy, specifically a barebone implementation which uses all upstream Elpy defaults (named `elpy`) and another which contains additional opinionated keybindings, toggles and auto-completion settings (named `elpy-plus`).
+Here we provide two implementations of Elpy, specifically a basic implementation which uses all upstream Elpy defaults (named `elpy`) and another which contains additional opinionated keybindings, toggles and auto-completion settings (named `elpy-plus`).

 See corresponding readmes for [elpy](+lang/elpy) and [elpy-plus](+lang/elpy-plus) for more detailed information.